vineetsemwal/coderunner/README.md

 # Coderunner

- Coderunner helps you run java code from browser, Users of this application can run java code from browser
+ Coderunner is a java web application, Users of this application can run java code from browser

 **How to run this application?**

- 1) One way is doing mvn jetty:run
+ 1) One way is doing mvn jetty:run (default port is 8080), you can setup according to your use
- 2) another way is creating war and then deploying on tomcat or any other container
+ 2) another way is creating war and then deploying on tomcat or any other servlet container, If you deploy tomcat

 **What is not supported now?**
 1) Currently Package is not supported